nileshchilka1/Computer-Vision-for-blind-person/README.md

 ### Overview

-We Developed Computer Vision for Blind Person, the aim of this project is that, the Blind Person should able to do his daily needs, without external help.
+We Developed Computer Vision for Blind Person, the aim of this project is that, the Blind Person should able to do his day-to-day activites, without external help.

 ### Motivation